chrisgrieser/nvim-origami/README.md

 This error occasionally occurs with `autoFold` enabled.
 It is, however, not caused by this plugin but by a bug with `vim.lsp.foldclose()` in nvim core.
-Unfortunately, there is little `origami` can do about it.
-A future update version of nvim core should fix it.
+A future version of nvim will hopefully fix it.

 ### Folds are opened after running a formatter
-[This is a known issue of many formatting plugins](https://www.reddit.com/r/neovim/comments/164gg5v/preserve_folds_when_formatting/) and actually not related to `nvim-origami`.
+[This is a known issue of many formatting plugins](https://www.reddit.com/r/neovim/comments/164gg5v/preserve_folds_when_formatting/) and not related to `nvim-origami`.

 The only two tools I am aware of that are able to preserve folds are the [efm-language-server](https://github.com/mattn/efm-langserver) and